 If you are after a gaming laptop that has been designed for the hardcore gamer, then look no further than the high-end category.
 Here you will find the most powerful gaming laptops known to man.

-But if you really want a powerhouse laptop then keep your eye out for the Intel i7-6820HK processor.
-This Skylake-based processor features an unlocked multiplier that can easily be overclocked if you really want to push the laptops performance.
+But if you really want a powerhouse laptop then keep your eye out for the Intel i7-9700K processor.
+This Coffee Lake-based processor features 8 processor cores each capable of 8 threads.

 But remember that overclocking a processor will mean a larger build-up of heat and you should make sure that the cooling system of the laptop can handle the higher temperatures.

 When it comes to graphics, the high-end category usually never disappoints.
-You will easily be able to find a laptop that sports the powerful NVIDIA GTX 980M with up to 8GB of video memory.
-But now NVIDIA have released their latest range, the 10-series.
+You will easily be able to find a laptop that sports the powerful NVIDIA RTX 2060 with up to 8GB of video memory.
+But now NVIDIA have released their latest range, the RTX SUPER series.

 Quite a few of these gaming laptops feature two larger SSDs or a large SSD and a second 7200rpm mechanical drive that offers far superior speeds than the slower 5400rpm hard drives that you will find in the cheaper gaming laptops.